truenas/middleware/docs/userguide/index.rst

  kldload ipmi

-Once the module is loaded, IPMI should be configured from Network → IPMI.
+Once the module is loaded, IPMI should be configured from :menuselection:`Network --> IPMI`.
 Figure 7.3a shows the configuration screen and Table 7.3a summarizes the options when configuring IPMI.

 **Figure 7.3a: IPMI Configuration**